WVURAIL/dspira/_posts/2020-08-14-dsp-lab-digital-filters.md

 Observe the signal before and after the filtering.
 Cascade multiple 8 point average filters (i.e. connect end to start).
 Save the filter as a 'hier block'.
 Give it two 'pad sources' and two 'pad sinks' (why two?).
 Once the block is compiled, reload the blocks (refresh button in gnuradio-companion).
 There should now be a "GRC Hier Blocks" section with your block named.
 How does the signal change adding more and more averaging?

-*Note: There are two options for 'heir' block with or without 'QT GUI' appending heir.
-Choose the one without the 'QT GUI.
-Male sure you have to disabled blocks in your flowgraph *
+Choose **Hier Block**, without the QT GUI option, in the Options block.
+Remove unused blocks before generating the hierarchy.

 [↑ Go to the Top of the Page](#)